 It’s not often that you get to pose for a photo with Jason Aldean and Justin Timberlake in the same day.
 Madame Tussauds Nashville makes it possible in Music City.

-Raise awareness for the new Nashville attraction on a national scale, drive ticket sales and foster a connection with the local community.
+Raise awareness for the then-new Nashville attraction on a national scale, drive ticket sales and foster a connection with the local community.

 London-based Madame Tussauds relied heavily on a strong media relations campaign to bring awareness to the new Nashville attraction.
-Taking into account the importance of earned media, we created a plan that began with the first media opportunity, the groundbreaking news conference which occurred eight months prior to the grand opening date.
+Considering the importance of earned media, we developed a PR plan that started with the groundbreaking press conference eight months prior to the grand opening date.
 To stay at the top of consumers’ minds for almost a full year, REED employed a “drip plan” in which nuggets of information were released every few weeks.
 This kept consumers and news media excited and engaged in the process of building out the attraction.

-We employed an aggressive media outreach strategy that targeted national, regional and local consumer lifestyle, entertainment and business outlets.
-Rather than solely issuing press releases announcing which celebrities would be featured in the new attraction, we developed creative angles and events to engage media in unique ways leading up to the grand opening.
+As major announcements broke, REED employed an aggressive media outreach strategy that targeted national, regional and local lifestyle, entertainment and business outlets.
+In addition to the typical press release, our team crafted creative media angles and coordinated community activations to truly engage media in a unique manner.
+All efforts built up to the grand opening.

-Over the course of eight months, REED secured more than 1.5 billion media impressions in print, TV, radio and online outlets with coverage in AP, USA Today, Rolling Stone, Billboard, CMT, US Weekly, The Wall Street Journal and the TODAY Show as well as The Tennessean, Nashville Lifestyles, Nashville Business Journal and on all local TV news stations.
-Madame Tussauds–Nashville opened to a booming weekend of visitors and we continue to work on additional projects with their team.
+Over the course of eight months, REED secured more than 1.5 billion media impressions in print, TV, radio and online outlets with coverage in AP, USA Today, Rolling Stone, Billboard, CMT, US Weekly, The Wall Street Journal and the TODAY Show.
+Local highlights include coverage in The Tennessean, Nashville Lifestyles, the Nashville Business Journal and on all four local broadcast stations.
+Madame Tussauds–Nashville opened to an enthusiastic weekend of visitors.